Smart Timing Synchronization for Small Data Transmission: Conclusion

 \section{Conclusion}

-We presented SmartPUR, which is an autonomous PUR transmission solution for mobile C-IoT devices.
-Our solution includes two options for validating and/or predicting the TA at any given PUR transmission instance.
-Our smart TA validator leverages historical path-loss measurements and trained ML models to intelligently predict whether a previously held TA is valid for PUR transmission at a considered instance.
-We expanded on this design to present a smart TA predictor that exploits the same historical path-loss data to predict a TA at any PUR transmission opportunity using ML-aided regression techniques.
-Our comprehensive simulation evaluation across a variety of channel conditions demonstrated the effectiveness of both of our design approaches in the real-world.
-Measurement collection and prototype development to bring our proposed solutions to hardware implementation guides our future work.
+We presented an autonomous timing synchronization solution for small data transmission in mobile C-IoT devices.
+Our UE-native solution includes two options for validating and/or predicting the TA at any given small data transmission instance.
+Our smart TA validator leverages historical path-loss measurements and trained ML models to intelligently predict whether a previously held TA is valid for SDT at a considered instance.
+We expanded on this design to present a smart TA predictor that exploits the same historical path-loss data to predict a TA at any SDT opportunity using ML-aided regression techniques.
+Our comprehensive simulation evaluation across a variety of channel conditions demonstrated the effectiveness of both of our design approaches in the real world.
+Measurement collection and prototype development to bring our proposed solutions to hardware implementation guide our future work.